A$_\infty$ deformations of extended Khovanov arc algebras and Stroppel's conjecture: Extended Khovanov arc algebras

 \subsection{Generators and relations}

-In order to calculate the Hochschild cohomology of $\K_m^n$, our first step is to translate the diagrammatics of $\K_m^n$ into generators and relations, i.e.\ we shall write $\K_m^n$ as the path algebra of a finite quiver $\Q_m^n$ modulo a two-sided ideal.
+In order to calculate the Hochschild cohomology of $\K_m^n$, our first step is to translate the diagrammatics of $\K_m^n$ into generators and relations, i.e.\ we shall write $\K_m^n$ as the path algebra of a finite quiver $\Q_m^n$ modulo a two-sided ideal generated by three types of quadratic relations.
 This explicit algebraic description may be of independent interest.